 Most toilets in Japanese households have a crazy amount of buttons.
 These can range from toilet seat warmers to squirting water up your behind!

-Take my advice and give each button a try for a nice little surprise (or read up on how to use a Japanese electronic toilet if surprises in the bathroom aren't your thing).
+Give each button a try or read up on how to use a Japanese electronic toilet if surprises in the bathroom aren't your thing.

 Hey, it's a cultural experience!

-Entering Japan sometimes feels like living in a mini-world, where everything is half the size you're used to.
 From capsule hotels to cramped apartments, the living space in Japan is small.
-There's usually a reason why Japanese people use sliding doors in their home.
-There may not be enough room for a door to fully open!
+There's usually a reason why Japanese people use sliding doors in their homes.
+There may not be enough room for a door to open fully!

-Also, many Japanese don't have spare bedrooms.
-Because of this, you'll probably be sleeping in the living room.
+Many homes won’t have spare bedrooms, so you'll probably be sleeping in the living room.
 It's all part of the experience!

-With such vastly different etiquette from home, it can be difficult to know if you’re being polite in Japan.
-From table manners to the Japanese version of "cheers!", here's the main points you need to know:
+With different etiquette than you’re likely used to, it can be challenging to know if you’re eating politely.
+From table manners to the Japanese version of "cheers!", here are the main points you need to know:

-- The small wet cloth given to you at most restaurants is used to wash your hands before eating.
-Once you're done, fold it and set it aside.
+- The small wet cloth given to you at most restaurants is for washing your hands before eating.
+Once you've done so, fold it and set it aside.
 Do not use it as a napkin or touch it to your face.

 - When eating ramen, be sure to slurp your noodles!
 Honestly, it's considered polite in Japan because it shows you're enjoying the food.

-- You may pick your bowl of rice off the table and hold it closely to your mouth, especially if you're worried about your chopstick skills.
+- You may pick your bowl of rice off the table and hold it close to your mouth, especially if you're worried about your chopstick skills.

 - Be sure to say “itadakimasu” with a slight bow before you dig in.
-It basically means "thank you for this food".
-This isn't a "thank you" to your host, but actually just thanks in general that you are fortunate enough to have food to eat.
+It essentially means "thank you for this food.”
+This isn't a "thank you" to your host, but just thanks in general that you are fortunate enough to have food to eat.

-Bowing customs in Japan are extremely complicated.
-Most Japanese people do not expect foreigners to understand the intricate rules of bowing, but a little effort goes a long way.
-Usually the less respected person bows longer and deeper, but this is a very complex equation for most visitors.
+Bowing customs in Japan are complicated.
+Most Japanese people do not expect foreigners to understand the intricate bowing rules, but a little effort goes a long way.
+Usually, the less respected person bows longer and deeper, but this is a very complex equation for most visitors.

-A general rule of thumb is to follow the lead of the person bowing to you, and only bow once.
-Definitely do not "over bow" and make a show of bowing longer and deeper.
+A general rule of thumb is to follow the lead of the person bowing to you and only bow once.
+Do not "over bow" and make a show of bowing longer and deeper.
 This can be very offensive if someone is trying to show respect to you.

-Female bows are the same, with the exception of the hands.
+Female bows are the same, except for the hands.
 Women should place their hands in a "fig leaf posture" (hands folded, covering your privates like the fig leaf in the statue of David).
-As a foreigner, you'll never quite learn how to bow properly, but any effort is greatly appreciated.
+As a foreigner, you'll never quite learn how to bow properly, but any effort shows you’re trying.